intervortex/vortex/site/content/posts/community/2023-01-16-compost-why-2022-was-actually-a-great-year.md

 Much like RATM, Discovery is a difficult album to write about.
 Even more culturally ubiquitous than the former, it's hard to come up with anything substantive to say.
 Discovery is a triumph of electronic music, arguably one of the most important and widespread records of all time.
 It such a metric could exist, Discovery may have brought about the most worldwide happiness out of any record ever released.

-It's not a flawless record, it's full of half-baked tracks, it runs a bit too long (heh) and it's, at this point, undeniably overexposed.
+It's not a flawless record, it has more than a few half-baked tracks, it runs a bit too long (heh) and it's, at this point, undeniably overexposed.
 With that said, it's still an easy record to lose oneself in, a euphoric experience and one I'm not proud to have waited so long to finally fully partake in.

 ![](img/posts/8daftd.png)

 **(7.)** Drudkh - Кров у наших криницях \[Blood in Our Wells]

 Drudkh lives and dies by its melodies and transitions.
-The recipe is simple and can very often miss if these two elements lack the desired impact, but BiOW is a perfect example of how to make this formula work, bolstered by dynamic drumming, the transitions are sharp transitions and the melodies are sweeping, melancholic sweeping and evocative.
+The recipe is simple and can very often miss if these two elements lack the desired impact, but BiOW is a perfect example of how to make this formula work.
+Bolstered by dynamic drumming, the transitions are sharp and the melodies are sweeping, melancholic and evocative.

 I have remained largely indifferent to Drudkh for a long while.
-A lot of what I'd heard from them had been, from my perspective, uninspiring, drawn out atmospheric meandering.
+A lot of what I'd heard from them had been, from my perspective, uninspiring, drawn out, atmo-meandering.
 Blood in Our Wells was the first Drudkh record to truly capture my imagination.

 ![](img/posts/7drudkhbiow.png)